Copper giant Peru to gradually ease restrictions on mining sector in May

 “Therefore, it is a priority to address the transition to a resumption of activities that incorporates precautions and protective measures to prevent infections and minimize the risk of a rebound in the disease.”

-Major local mine Antamina, controlled by global firms BHP Group Ltd and Glencore, reported over the last week that some 210 company workers had tested positive for the novel coronavirus, of which 87% were asymptomatic.
+Major local mine Antamina, controlled by global firms BHP Group Ltd (BHP.AX) and Glencore (GLEN.L), reported over the last week that some 210 company workers had tested positive for the novel coronavirus, of which 87% were asymptomatic.

 The government of President Martín Vizcarra had previously said it would restart key activities in four phases starting this month, but without specifying which sectors.